sass/sass/doc-src/SASS_CHANGELOG.md

 * Numbers returned by user-defined functions now trigger division, just like numbers stored in variables.

+* Support importing files in paths with open brackets.

 ## 3.2.12

 * Add a couple missing `require`s, fixing some load errors, especially when